hashicorp/consul/website/source/api/session.html.md

 - `dc` `(string: "")` - Specifies the datacenter to query.
 This will default to the datacenter of the agent being queried.
 This is specified as part of the URL as a query parameter.
 Using this across datacenters is not recommended.

+- `ns` `(string: "")` - **Enterprise Only** Specifies the namespace to query.
+  If not provided, the namespace will be inferred from the request's ACL token, or will default to the `default` namespace.
+This is specified as part of the URL as a query parameter.

 ### Sample Request